 A Word from your President and your Union

-It is extremely disappointing that the provincial government has not made it a priority to declare Day of Truth and Reconciliation a statutory holiday, despite having had more than a year to do so.
-Declaring Day of Truth and reconciliation as a holiday symbolizes that Saskatchewan recognizes and honours the survivors and those who did not make it home from residential schools.
+Declaring the Day for Truth and Reconciliation as a holiday would symbolize that Saskatchewan recognizes and honours the survivors and those who did not make it home from residential schools.
 Many jurisdictions and organizations have done so as a meaningful step toward reconciliation.